ravidesai001/ABM-Forex-Market/README.md

     ./install.sh

-To run the model use the run.sh script.
+To run the model use the run.sh script with the additional flags to define hyperparameters and datasets.

-    ./run.sh
+    ./run.sh -b 10 -t 50 -n 10 -d ./data/year_2020_tick_data.csv -r ./data/year_2021_tick_data.csv